 - 14. General industry uses shall only be permitted to locate within the General Industrial land use designations of the Municipal Planning Area. - 15.
 Light industry uses may be permitted within the light and general industrial land use designations as these activities are usually regarded as being less intensive or disruptive to surrounding land uses and can be compatible with adjacent general industry uses. - 16.
 Uses of a general assembly nature including passenger assembly, taxi stands and general service may be permitted within the industrial areas when the use may be considered compatible with adjacent industrial uses or where extensive warehousing, show rooms, or storage of goods is required in conjunction with a commercial use or business or service activity. - 17.
-Catering, funeral homes, child care, amusement, business and personal service, animal uses, commercial activities limited to shops and convenience stores and commercial residential limited to hotels and motels may be permitted in industrial areas when the use may be considered compatible with adjacent industrial uses or will not adversely affect the functioning of industrial uses or result in a conflict of land uses.
+Catering, funeral homes, child care, amusement, business and personal service, animal uses, outdoor assembly uses, commercial activities limited to shops and convenience stores, commercial residential limited to hotels and motels, and general assembly limited to gymnasia, bowling alleys and other similar indoor recreational facilities, may be Amended 03 August, 2018 permitted in industrial areas when the use may be considered compatible with adjacent industrial uses or will not adversely affect the functioning of industrial uses or result in a conflict of land uses.